Mental health journal prompts are a helpful way to explore feelings of anxiety and depression in a safe personal space.

 - Describe your identity- who are you and how do you see yourself?
 What labels do you give yourself?

-- How can you shift your identity to see yourself in a more loving way?
+- How can you shift your identity to see yourself more lovingly?

 - Who do you admire, or what qualities do you admire in a person?